-AECOM will assist Topeka Metro in the development of a Long-Range Transit Plan.
+AECOM is assisting Topeka Metro in the development of a Long-Range Transit Plan.
 TMTA's most recent comprehensive operations analysis took place in 2010, and this will be the first long-range plan for transit in Topeka.
 This effort will result in a clearer focus of goals, and strategies to reach those goals, within the next 5-, 15-, and 25-year time periods.
-This plan will be complementary to Topeka's recently completed Futures 2040 Plan, Pedestrian Master Plan, and Bikeways Master Plan by providing a deeper analysis of transit-related goals, public engagement, service improvement strategies, infrastructure improvements, funding strategies, and alternative transportation programs.
+This plan will be complementary to Topeka's recently completed Futures 2040 Plan, Pedestrian Master Plan, Complete Streets Policy, and Bikeways Master Plan by providing a deeper analysis of transit-related goals, public engagement, service improvement strategies, infrastructure improvements, funding strategies, and alternative transportation programs.
 The development of this plan will better position Topeka Metro to reevaluate progress on a 5-year cycle and restructure focus areas based on current community input.

-Phase I of the Topeka Metro Long Range Transit Plan will include the following components:
+Phase I of the Topeka Metro Long Range Transit Plan included gathering information about transit needs and existing conditions through public outreaching and input from a Steering Committee made up of transit services stakeholders.
+Phase II of the Topeka Metro Long Range Transit Plan will include the following components:

-- 1 public open house
+- 1-2 public open house

-- 2 Board meetings
+- 3-4 Board meetings

 - 2 Steering Committee meetings

-- Statistically valid phone survey
+- 1 City Council Meeting

-- Phase 1 MetroQuest online engagement tool
+- Phase 2 MetroQuest online engagement tool to gather data on service priorities and trade-offs

-- Existing conditions report
+- Final existing conditions report

-- Short- and Long-term priority development
+- Short- and Long-term priority summary

+- Draft and Final LRTP